rban01/slicer_registration/manual_registration.md

 >11.
 Toggle Crosshair Visibility
 >12.
 Toggle Slice Intersection Visibility

-In our case, we have an obiturator, a vtkPolyData Model surface mesh imported as a .stl file, and likewise for the template.<br>
+In our case, we have an obiturator, a vtkPolyData Model surface mesh imported as a .stl file, and likewise for the template.<br><br>
-CT and MRI data contain two volumes.<br>
+CT and MRI data contain two volumes.<br><br>
 We need to align obiturator and template to projection in MRI, align CT with MRI, and then bring in the catheters and match them up as well.